Joan Laporta: Court incident regarding the use of Catalan

-On 2 March 2015, Joan Laporta, former president of FC Barcelona, refused to testify in Spanish before the Court of First Instance No. 25 of Barcelona, where he had been summoned as a witness in a dispute between the club and the company MCM concerning an advertising contract on the facade of La Masia.
+On 2 March 2015, Joan Laporta refused to testify in Spanish before the Court of First Instance No. 25 of Barcelona, where he had been summoned as a witness in a dispute between the club and the company MCM concerning an advertising contract on the facade of La Masia.
 The judge asked him to speak in Spanish out of courtesy to the plaintiffs' lawyer, Mario Conde, who was from Galicia.

 Laporta declined the request, stating: "After waiting here since nine o'clock in the morning, I believe I have every right to testify in Catalan, which is my own language and that of my country."

 Following Laporta’s refusal, magistrate Antonio Morales offered him the possibility of returning to testify at another session with the presence of an interpreter.
 Laporta considered it disrespectful that the provision of an interpreter had not been arranged from the outset.

 The incident sparked public debate about language rights and the use of Catalan in judicial settings.

 Personal life

-Laporta was married to Constanza Echevarría and has three sons, Pol, Guillem and Jan.
+Laporta is married to Constanza Echevarría and has three sons, Pol, Guillem and Jan.
 Laporta's son Pol is a footballer who plays as an attacking midfielder.